andrewCodeDev/Fluent/README.md

-partition    - partiions the acquired slice based on predicate in stable or unstable manner replace      - replaces slice, sequence, or any at left, right, periphery or all reverse      - reverses the acquired slice setAt        - sets a given position with a provided value using index wrapping shuffle      - randomly shuffles the acquired slice sort         - sorts the range in ascending or descending order
+partition    - partiions the acquired slice based on predicate in stable or unstable manner replace      - replaces slice, sequence, or any at left, right, periphery or all reverse      - reverses the acquired slice rotate       - rotates the array by both negative and positive amounts setAt        - sets a given position with a provided value using index wrapping shuffle      - randomly shuffles the acquired slice sort         - sorts the range in ascending or descending order